Donovoi/bstrings/README.md

 This fork includes professional CSV output with proper headers for easy sorting and filtering:

-> **🔧 v1.8.2 Fix**: Fixed issue where regex pattern searches (`--lr`) with CSV output files would produce mixed content (raw strings + CSV data).
-Now outputs only clean CSV-formatted results.
+> **🔧 v1.8.5 Fix**: Completely resolved CSV output issues - regex pattern searches (`--lr`) with CSV output files now produce 100% clean, properly formatted CSV with no duplicate headers or raw string contamination, even when processing multiple files in directory mode.

 ### 🎯 **CSV Features**

-- **📊 Professional headers**: `Hit,Offset,PatternName,PatternType` for easy Excel/spreadsheet import
+- **📊 Professional headers**: `Name of search pattern,Data found,Source file,Offset,Pattern type` for easy Excel/spreadsheet import
-- **🔍 Pattern identification**: Each hit shows which pattern matched it
+- **🔍 Pattern identification**: Each hit shows which pattern matched it with friendly names (e.g., "email", "guid")
-- **📈 Sortable columns**: Sort by offset, pattern type, or hit content
+- **📈 Sortable columns**: Sort by pattern name, source file, or hit content
+- **✅ Clean output**: 100% CSV-compliant format with no raw strings or duplicate headers
+- **🗂️ Multi-file support**: Single CSV output when processing directories
 - **🎮 Compatible with all modes**: Works with single patterns, multiple patterns, and "all" patterns

 ### 💡 **CSV Usage Examples**